Tristrams saga ok Ísöndar: Synopsis

 The young Breton prince Kanelangres sails to England and visits the court of Markis, king of the English and Cornish.
 There he meets the king's sister, Blensinbil, and they fall in love.
 When she discovers she is pregnant by him they both sail to Kanelangres' home in Brittany where they marry.
 Their son is born and is christened Tristram.
 Years later Tristram, now a youth, is abducted by Norwegian merchants, who set him ashore in a foreign land.
 After many adventures he makes his way to England and is received by his uncle, king Markis.
 Tristram gains his favour by slaying for him the mighty champion Mórhold, who had demanded a tribute for the king of Ireland.
 Wounded in this fight, Tristram sets out to sea in search of a cure and is washed ashore in Ireland.
-There, hiding under a false name, he is healed by the queen, Mórhold's sister, and in return gives instruction to her daughter Ísönd. Ísönd discovers he is Mórhold's killer, but keeps his secret.
-He returns to Cornwall, but is sent back to Ireland in disguise to seek Ísönd's hand for Markis.
+There, hiding under a false name, he is healed by the queen, Mórhold's sister, and in return gives instruction to her daughter Ísǫnd. Ísǫnd discovers he is Mórhold's killer, but keeps his secret.
+He returns to Cornwall, but is sent back to Ireland in disguise to seek Ísǫnd's hand for Markis.
 In Ireland Tristram slays a dragon, but is himself poisoned and rendered unconscious.
-The Irish king's steward tries to take credit for killing the dragon, and asks for Ísönd's hand on that account.
-Tristram is found and treated for his injuries, but Ísönd discovers that he is the killer of her uncle, Mórhold.
+The Irish king's steward tries to take credit for killing the dragon, and asks for Ísǫnd's hand on that account.
+Tristram is found and treated for his injuries, but Ísǫnd discovers that he is the killer of her uncle, Mórhold.
 She decides to keep his secret since he is an enemy of her unwanted suitor, the steward.
-The Irish king decides to give Ísönd in marriage to king Markis, and her mother prepares a love potion which she gives to Ísönd's attendant, Bringvet, to be administered to Ísönd and Markis.
-On the voyage to England Tristram and Ísönd drink it by mistake.
-In England Ísönd marries Markis, but arranges for Bringvet to surreptitiously take her place in the marriage bed on her wedding night so that Markis will not discover that his bride has lost her virginity to Tristram. Ísönd and Tristram continue to indulge their passion until they are betrayed to Markis. Ísönd swears an ambiguous oath that she is innocent and is subjected to ordeal by fire, passing the test.
+The Irish king decides to give Ísǫnd in marriage to king Markis, and her mother prepares a love potion which she gives to Ísǫnd's attendant, Bringvet, to be administered to Ísǫnd and Markis.
+On the voyage to England Tristram and Ísǫnd drink it by mistake.
+In England Ísǫnd marries Markis, but arranges for Bringvet to surreptitiously take her place in the marriage bed on her wedding night so that Markis will not discover that his bride has lost her virginity to Tristram. Ísǫnd and Tristram continue to indulge their passion until they are betrayed to Markis. Ísǫnd swears an ambiguous oath that she is innocent and is subjected to ordeal by fire, passing the test.
 Tristram leaves the country for a while, but returns.
-Markis is now convinced that Tristram and Ísönd are lovers, but allows them to leave him and live together in the woods.
+Markis is now convinced that Tristram and Ísǫnd are lovers, but allows them to leave him and live together in the woods.
 There he accidentally discovers them sleeping with a naked sword between them.
 Temporarily convinced of their innocence he allows them back to court, but their guilt is again discovered and Tristram sails abroad, ending up in his native Brittany.
-Hoping to forget his love for Ísönd, he woos and wins Ísodd, daughter of the duke of Brittany.
+Hoping to forget his love for Ísǫnd, he woos and wins Ísodd, daughter of the duke of Brittany.
 Repenting his decision, he makes an excuse not to consummate this marriage.
-Tristram campaigns alongside Ísodd's brother Kardín and also constructs in an underground vault a shrine to Ísönd.
+Tristram campaigns alongside Ísodd's brother Kardín and also constructs in an underground vault a shrine to Ísǫnd.
 Kardín and Tristram visit England, where Kardín falls in love with Bringvet, but the two men have to return to Brittany.
 There Tristram, while on campaign, is wounded by a poisoned sword and lies at the point of death.
-Knowing that only Ísönd can cure him he sends Kardín to bring her, telling him that if his mission is successful he must hoist white and blue sails on his returning ship, and if unsuccessful black sails.
+Knowing that only Ísǫnd can cure him he sends Kardín to bring her, telling him that if his mission is successful he must hoist white and blue sails on his returning ship, and if unsuccessful black sails.
 When Kardín's ship is seen Tristram's wife Ísodd, knowing of this arrangement, falsely tells him it bears black sails.
-Tristram dies in despair, as does Ísönd when she finds his corpse.
+Tristram dies in despair, as does Ísǫnd when she finds his corpse.
 They are buried in the same churchyard.